flame-engine/flame/doc/tutorials/klondike/step5.md

 - First start, after `onLoad()`,
 - Restart with a new deal,
 - Restart with the same deal as before,
-- Switch between Klondike Draw 1 and Draw 3 and restart with a new deal and
+- Switch between Klondike Draw 1 and Draw 3 and restart with a new deal, and
 - Have fun before restarting with a new deal (we'll keep that as a surprise for later).

 Here is the first part of the code for starting and restarting the game.